With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Firelands Counseling And Recovery Services is a mental health treatment center in Tiffin, OH, located at 76 Ashwood Drive, 44883 zip code area.
-Firelands Counseling And Recovery Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Firelands Counseling And Recovery Services offers trauma therapy, behavior modification and group therapy to children / adolescents, young adults and seniors 65 or older.
+Firelands Counseling And Recovery Services provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+Firelands Counseling And Recovery Services offers cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents, adults and seniors 65 or older.
 Firelands Counseling And Recovery Services also supports people requiring dual diagnosis treatment.
-Additional services at Firelands Counseling And Recovery Services consist of psychosocial rehabilitation services, vocational rehabilitation services and supported employment.
+Additional services at Firelands Counseling And Recovery Services consist of vocational rehabilitation services, supported employment and case management.

 Learn MoreFirelands Counseling And Recovery Services is a mental health clinic in Fremont, Ohio, located at 675 Bartson Road, 43420.
-Firelands Counseling And Recovery Services offers telemedicine/telehealth and outpatient treatment.
-Firelands Counseling And Recovery Services provides individual psychotherapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and children / adolescents.
+Firelands Counseling And Recovery Services offers outpatient treatment and telemedicine/telehealth.
+Firelands Counseling And Recovery Services provides individual psychotherapy, behavior modification and trauma therapy to seniors 65 or older, children / adolescents and adults.
 Firelands Counseling And Recovery Services also supports people requiring dual diagnosis treatment.
-Some other services provided by Firelands Counseling And Recovery Services include supported employment, court-ordered outpatient treatment and vocational rehabilitation services.
+Some other services provided by Firelands Counseling And Recovery Services include family psychoeducation, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreFirelands Regional Medical Center is one of mental health facilities in Sandusky, Ohio, located at 1111 Hayes Avenue, 44870 zip code.
 Firelands Regional Medical Center provides hospital inpatient treatment.
-Firelands Regional Medical Center provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Firelands Regional Medical Center provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.

 Learn MoreHarbor Wood County Inc is a mental health clinic in Bowling Green, OH, located at 1010 North Prospect Street, 43402 zip code area.
 Harbor Wood County Inc provides telemedicine/telehealth and outpatient treatment.
-Harbor Wood County Inc offers individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+Harbor Wood County Inc offers group therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
 Harbor Wood County Inc also supports people with serious mental illness.
 Additional services offered at Harbor Wood County Inc include case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.